-The Plan's proposed density and use changes must be supported by connected systems of sidewalks, bike routes, and streets to make Metro truly accessible.
+The Plan's proposed density and use changes must be supported by connected systems of sidewalks, paths, bike routes, and streets to make Metro truly accessible.
 In this relatively small Plan area, attention to detail will help create effective connections that are essential to making Twinbrook a functioning residential and commercial transit-oriented community.
-The system and character of sidewalks, paths, and streets proposed through redevelopment will offer a variety of travel options.